greenelab/connectivity-search-manuscript/manuscript.md

 We created the hetmatpy Python package, available on [GitHub](https://github.com/hetio/hetmatpy) and [PyPI](https://pypi.org/project/hetmatpy/) under the permissive BSD-2-Clause Plus Patent License.
-This package provides a matrix-based utilities for hetnets.
+This package provides matrix-based utilities for hetnets.

-TODO: improve flow and cohesion between software methods and results.
+Each metaedge is represented by a distinct adjacency matrix, which can be either a dense Numpy array or sparse SciPy matrix (see [HetMat architecture]).
+Adjacency matrices are stored on disk and loaded in a lazy manner to help scale the software to hetnets that are too large to fit entirely in memory.

+The primary focus of the package is to provide compute optimized and memory efficient implementations of path counting algorithms.
+Specifically, the package supports computing _degree-weighted_ path counts (DWPCs), which can be done efficiently using matrix multiplication but require complex adjustments to avoid counting paths with duplicate nodes (i.e. to filter walks that are not paths, see [DWPC matrix multiplication algorithms]).
+The package is able to reuse existing path count computations that span segments of a longer metapath.
+The package also supports generating null distributions for DWPCs derived from permuted networks, see [Degree-grouping of node pairs].
+Since this approach generates too many permuted DWPC values to store on disk, our implementation retains summary statistics for each degree-group that allow computation of a [Gamma-hurdle distribution] from which null DWPC _p_-values can be generated.

 ### DWPC null distribution

 To assess connectivity between a source and target node, we use the DWPC (degree-weighted path count) metric.
 The DWPC is similar to path count (number of paths between the source and target node along a given metapath), except that it downweights paths through high degree nodes.
 Rather than using the raw DWPC for a source-metapath-target combination, we transform the DWPC across all source-target node pairs for a metapath to yield a distribution that is more compact and amenable to modeling [@doi:10.15363/thinklab.d193].
 <!--
 Future work should consider a different method for transforming DWPCs: scale by nonzero mean rather than mean.